prosirer/numbertree/Languages/LanguageTablesMasterFile.md

 Heart core number.

 Those born in Ethiopia or Eritrea will have to use the Ethiopian calendar to calculate the Morphic Field.
-Please see Appendix 2 for more information.
+Please see the Calendar.md file in the Oromo folder for more information.

 **Vowels**: A, E, I, O, U.